 Occupational therapists can provide:

-- Assistance with activities of daily life by teaching new strategies for completing tasks, recommending adaptive devices, and providing training, evaluating the home for potential modifications
+- Assistance with activities of daily life by teaching and practicing new strategies for completing tasks, training on the use of adaptive devices, and providing training, evaluating the home for potential modifications

 Speech language pathologists can provide:

 - Assistance with communication using augmentative communication devices